open/close all folders

-- Tempting Fate "Have more faith in our grey children (whilst speaking to Obaja).
+- Tempting Fate "Have more faith in our grey children (Whilst speaking to Obaja).
 They know obedience."
-(In the following panel readers see Belphaegor rescuing his Dutan'vir descended comrades from their prison cell.)
+(In the following panel readers see Belphaegor rescuing his Dutan'vir-blooded comrades from their prison cell.)

-- Blood Knight (she's hinted to be this.
-Her first appearance in Chapter 17 has her actively calling for more crusades against the tainted to bolster spirits among Kyorls and she is notably more lined and muscular than the other Judicators, not to mention other female Light Elves and drowussu.)
+- Blood Knight: She's hinted to be this.
+Her first appearance in Chapter 18 has her actively calling for more crusades against the tainted to bolster spirits among Kyorls and she is notably more lined and muscular than the other Judicators, not to mention other female Light Elves and drowussu.

-- The One Guy (Is the only female Judicator seen in the Council of Judicators)
+- The Smurfette Principle: Is the only female Judicator seen in the Council of Judicators.